AnchorLines2/PartyingSystem/README.md

 # PartyingSystem
-Partying System for the video game "PucK"
+Partying System for the video game "Puck"